 Tutor training is a vital component to any successful tutoring program.
 Professional staff in Penn State Learning encourage you to participate in a one-credit course that will help you develop an awareness of the needs of the students you will tutor.
 The Peer Tutoring (C I 200) course is designed to review and discuss setting-up and organizing a tutoring session, individual versus group tutoring, understanding learning preferences, communicating cross-culturally with students, the importance of study skills and more.
 Course information is available upon request.

 Thank you for your interest in the Guided Study Group leader position!
-Vacant positions are Econ 102, 104, Phys 250, and Stat 250.
-To apply, refer to the job posting Undergraduate Guided Study Group Leader 0000027901.
+Vacant positions are Chem 112B, Econ 102, Math 140, Phys 212 & 251, Stat 200 and 250.
+To apply, refer to the job posting Undergraduate Guided Study Group Leader.